robyerts/Interpreter/README.md

 **Statements**:

 Have the method `PrgState execute(PrgState p)` which takes as parameter the current PrgState and returns a non-null value only if our PrgState **has been forked**.
-More on that soon
+More on that soon.
 Are the main blocks of execution;  **PrgState** takes a Statement initially, but one statement can contain 2 other Statements; these are called **Compound Statements**.

-1.`AssignStatement(String var, Expression expr)` Assigns to a String variable in the **symbol table** the value of the evaluated expression;
+1.`AssignStatement(String var, Expression expr)`
+Assigns to a String variable in the **symbol table** the value of the evaluated expression;

 2. `PrintStatement(Expression exp)`
 Prints the evaluated expression;

-3.`IfStatement(Expression exp, Statement thenB, Statement elseB)` Pushes to the stack of execution statement `thenB` if exp evaluates to a value  != 0, otherwise pushes statements `elseB`;
+3.`IfStatement(Expression exp, Statement thenB, Statement elseB)`
+Pushes to the stack of execution statement `thenB` if exp evaluates to a value  != 0, otherwise pushes statements `elseB`;

 3.`WhileStatement(Statement stmt, Expression expr)`
 As long as `expr` evaluates to !=0 pushes itself back on the execution stack;

 4. `newH(String var_name, Expression expr)`
 Creates a new variable in the heap space such that the Symbol Table will point to the heap record table, where you can find the actual variable value;
 --> `rH(String var_name)` expression
 Where `evaluate` looks for the string to be present in the Symbol Table, searches the found ID in heap table and returns the value;

 5. `wH(String var_name, Expression expr) `
 Changes the value of a currently existing variable with the evaluated given expression.